 - Abandoned Cart and Purchase Follow-Up emails will not work with Privy installed via GTM.

-- Campaign Revenue will not be detected and displayed on your dashboard.
+- Display Revenue will not be detected and displayed on your dashboard.

-- Cart Value, Product/Variant ID, and Order Count targeting for Convert campaigns and newsletter emails will not work.
+- Cart Value, Product/Variant ID, and Order Count targeting for Convert displays and newsletter emails will not work.

 Copy your Privy code